regolith-labs/ore/README.md

 ## How it works

 The primary innovation of Ore is to offer non-exclusive mining rewards.
-This means one miner winning rewards does not prevent another miner from winning also.
+This means one miner finding a valid solution does not prevent another miner from also finding a valid solution.
 Rather than setting up every miner in a winner-take-all competition against one another, Ore gives each miner their own individual computational challenge.
 As long as a miner provides a valid solution to their personal challenge, the protocol guarantees they will earn a piece of the supply.
 Since no miner can be censored from the network and valid solutions are non-exclusive, starvation is avoided.

 ## Supply

-Ore is designed to protect holders from runaway supply inflation, regardless of how many miners are active.
-Supply growth is strictly bounded to a rate of `0 ≤ R ≤ 2 ORE/min`.
+Ore is designed to protect holders from runaway supply inflation.
+Regardless of how many miners are active in the world, supply growth is strictly bounded to a rate of `0 ≤ R ≤ 2 ORE/min`.
 In other words, linear.
-The mining reward – amount paid out to miners per valid hash – dynamically adjusts every 60 seconds to maintain a target rate of `1 ORE/min`.
-This level was chosen for its simplicity and predictability.
+The mining reward rate – amount paid out to miners per valid solution – is dynamically adjusted every 60 seconds to maintain an average supply growth of `1 ORE/min`.
+This level was chosen for its straightforward simplicity, scale agnosticism, and for striking a balance between the extremes of exponential inflation and stagnant deflation.

 ## Program